 The wave of Indo-European immigration is at the origin of the first Iranian peoples, the Medes and the Persians.
 Settled in today's Kurdistan, the Medes were pastoral tribes who got united against the Assyrians.
 They built a rich and vast empire and called their land "Iran", literally "home of Aryans".
 At that time, the main religions were Mithraism and Zoroastrianism.

 The Achaemenid Empire is probably the greatest Persian Empire, one of the largest in history, which at its culmination went from the Aegean Sea to the Indus.
 By uniting the Medes and Persians, Cyrus the Great formed the first Persian Empire.
 He built his capital in Pasagardea, in Fars Province, the heart of the Empire.
 Thanks to Cyrus the Great, the Achaemenid Empire was a multicultural empire and a tolerant society, uniting 20 different ethnic groups, with their own culture, language, and religion.
 However, the main religion at that time was Zoroastrianism.
 Darius the Great gain access to the throne in 522 BC and built its palace in Susa and Persepolis.
-Several kings succeed him until the last Achaemenid king, Darius III, defeated by Alexander the Great.
+Several kings succeed him until the last Achaemenid king, Darius III, was defeated by Alexander the Great.

 The Macedonian king took one by one the Achaemenids cities, from Susa to Babylon, and Persepolis which he ordered to burn down in 330 BC.
 When Darius III was assassinated, he proclaimed himself king of the Persian Empire and died less than 10 years later in Babylon.
-During more than 40 years, its territory was torn apart by wars for the succession.
+For more than 40 years, its territory was torn apart by wars for the succession.
 Eventually, it was divided into three parts: Macedonia, Egypt, and Asia.
 This later was attributed to the Seleucid Empire, which reigned for about 50 years before the Parthian Empire, whose reign only lasted a bit more than 20 years.

 The Sassanian Empire is the last pre-Islamic Persian Empire, under which Persian culture and traditions flourished.
-It was one of the world's strongest Empire at that time along with the Roman-Byzantine Empire.
+It was one of the world's strongest Empires at that time along with the Roman-Byzantine Empire.
 Its founder, Sassan, was a priest of Anahita Temple in Istakhr (Fars).
 His grandson, Ardashir I was the first "King of the kings" of the Sassanian Dynasty.
 Under the reign of the Sassanian Empire, an efficient administration was developed, with centralized power, and important cities were built, while Persian art reaches its peak.
 By the end of the Sassanian era, the Empire was weakened over 40 years by revolutions and famines, before the reign of Khosrow I, who bring back stability.
 His descendant Khosrow II remained famous for its rightfulness and his love story with Shirin which has created one of the most romantic stories of Persian literature.
 His assassination marked the end of the Persian Empires.

-With the death of the Prophet Muhammad started the Muslim conquests and the Arabs quickly defeated the Persians in 637.
+After the death of the Prophet Muhammad started the Muslim conquests and the Arabs quickly defeated the Persians in 637.
 They conquered a huge territory and also converted inhabitants to a new religion, Islam.
 The Umayyad gave birth to the first Muslim civilization, however, the transformation of Iran was hard to achieve due to the resistance of the population, especially in the Caspian Sea region.
 If Sunni Islam was eventually adopted by a vast majority of the population, the pre-Islamic Persian culture subsisted.
-The Abbasid Caliphate succeeded to the Umayyad in 750.
+The Abbasid Caliphate succeeded the Umayyad in 750.
 They adopted most of the Persian customs and participated in the development of arts and literature.
 Several empires succeeded to each over 300 years, including the Seljuk Empire, a Turco-Persian Dynasty which established several religious schools (madrassas), built Persian mosques, and adopted Persian as their official language.

-After the fall of the Seljuk Empire, the Khwarezmid Empire, one of the largest Muslim realm, reigned over Persia.
-With the assassination of one of Genghis Khan Emissary, the Mongol ruler sent his troops to devastate Central Asia and submit Persia.
+After the fall of the Seljuk Empire, the Khwarezmid Empire, one of the largest Muslim realms, reigned over Persia.
+With the assassination of one of Genghis Khan Emissaries, the Mongol ruler sent his troops to devastate Central Asia and submit Persia.
 The Mongol Empire of the Ilkhanids was established in 1215.
 Their era is remembered for their cruelty, destroying many villages and killing thousands of inhabitants.
 However, this large empire has contributed to the diffusion of Islam up to China.
 They also deeply influenced Persian arts such as decorative arts, carpets, and miniature.
 The Ilkhanid Empire was replaced by the reign of Tamerlane and the Timurids for more than a century until the advent of the Safavid Empire.

 Affected economically and ethically, the country slowly declined.
 The Afghans ended up the reign of the Safavids in 1722, before being deposed by Nader Shah, who founded the Afsharid Dynasty.
 At his death, the country fell into civil war, ended up by the reign of Karim Khan, founder of the Zand Dynasty.
 He established his capital in Shiraz and led a peaceful and enlightened regime.
 With his death, a civil war started over again and led to the rise of a new dynasty, the Qajar.